decodingml/tabular-semantic-search-tutorial/README.md

 ## 🎯 What You'll Build

-A production-ready tabular semantic search system for Amazon e-commerce products that enables natural language queries.
+📚 Tutorial on a tabular semantic search system for Amazon e-commerce products that enables natural language queries.

 <div align="center">
   <table>